PVermeer/dexie-addon-suite-monorepo/packages/dexie-encrypted-addon/README.md

 On first use of the database a new key can be generated with `Encryption.createRandomEncryptionKey()` on the exported `Encryption` class.

-You are responsible for saving this key somewhere secure and use it when opening the database.
-To keep it secure in your app you could:

-- provide it from a backend after user is logged in and / or is verified;
-- save it locally in an encrypted state that only the correct user can unlock (e.g. with a key based on the user's password or a separate password / pin).

-Make sure it's not persistent on the client!
-Watch out for serverless databases with persistence enabled (e.g. Google's Firebase with offline first strategy).

-Providing a different key makes the database unusable and will result in `Could not decrypt message!` errors.
-There is currently no check for changed keys.
-For now this will render the database unusable and a complete wipe will be necessary when new documents are written with a different key.
-Key change detection will be added in the future to protect you're database when a different key is detected.

 ```ts
 import { Encryption } from "@pvermeer/dexie-encrypted-addon";